aleph2c/miros/docs/source/recipes.rst

 * effortlessly provides multi-threading without its dangers
 * complicated ``else`` clauses in state callback handlers are avoided
 * it is trivial for main to inject asynchronous information
-* it is not hard for main to :ref:`extract asynchronous information<recipes-getting-information-from-your-statecchart>`
+* it is not hard for main to extract asynchronous information
 * it is easy to build lots of these different kinds of objects and have them work as a federation. (systems programming)
 * it is easy to document federations (systems design)
-* it is not hard to network your federations with other federations across the internet (`systems of systems: miros-rabbitmq <https://aleph2c.github.io/miros-rabbitmq/index.html>`_)
+* it is not hard to network your federations with other federations across the internet (`systems of systems: miros-rabbitmq <https://aleph2c.github.io/miros-rabbitmq/html/index.html>`_)

-To program this way we use the :ref:`Factory <recipes-creating-a-state-method-from-a-factory>` class from miros.
+To program this way we use the :ref:`Factory <recipes__factories>` class from miros.

 Here is a simple example of a statechart within an object: